MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 ### Option one: Analyze the report using Excel

-Open the shared Excel workbook **AnalyzeReportFile_Template.xlsx**.
+Open the shared Excel workbook [AnalyzeReportFile_Template.xlsx](//download.microsoft.com/download/b/f/e/bfed7844-b840-4854-8897-1272e914ccdd/AnalyzeReportFile_Template.xlsx).
 You can find the following worksheets in it.

 - **Configuration**: Use this worksheet to set the date range for generating the different report views.
 - **Dataset**: This worksheet is the raw dataset imported from the report file.
 Various reporting summary views are constructed from this dataset.